 Aside – you can view and copy my actual spreadsheet here – just click to the Example Sheet tab.

-This step is essential.
 It’s difference between just posting links aimlessly to Twitter and connecting with individuals.
-When I share a link on Twitter, I deliberately mention the author to publicly thank them, solicit feedback, and bring up something in common with them.
-It’s sort of the whole point.
+When I share a link on Twitter, I used to deliberately mention the author to publicly thank them, solicit feedback, and bring up something in common with them.

 That said, it is also often very difficult to track down the Twitter handle of the actual author of a specific post.
 I don’t want to mention the publication or website – that’s too impersonal.
 I want to mention the actual author, and that takes some digging.